 Keep in mind that the government changes the requirements for teaching English in China often, so you should double-check with your school and embassy to make sure you have the paperwork you need.

-When you apply for an ESL teaching job in China through a recruiter or with a reputable school like EF English first, they’ll assist you throughout the process.
+When you apply for an ESL teaching job in China through a recruiter or with a reputable school, they’ll usually assist you throughout the process.

 Teaching English in China – Visa Requirements